beejjorgensen/bgc/src/bgc_part_3490_atomics.md

-* The acquire acts as a one-way barrier when it comes to code reordering; reads and writes in the current thread can be moved down from _after_ the release to _before_ it.
-But, more importantly for synchronization, nothing can move down from _after_ the acquire to _before_ it.
+* The acquire acts as a one-way barrier when it comes to code reordering; reads and writes in the current thread can be moved down from _before the release to _after_ it.
+But, more importantly for synchronization, nothing can move up from _after_ the acquire to _before_ it.

 With write/store/release of a particular atomic variable: